fricas/fricas/src/doc/sphinx/source/install.rst

   harmless, but may cause build to hang (for example when generating ``ug13.pht``).

-- In general, any error when generating documentation will cause build to hang.

 - Clozure CL 1.10 apparently miscompiles some operations on U32Matrix.
   Version 1.11 works OK.